leo-burnett/clean-your-phone/README.md

 The resources on Clean Your Phone are meant to be created, adapted, and shared.
 They are best enjoyed in a group setting.

-To download the current version of the zine in printable format, [you can go here](https://leo-burnett.github.io/clean-your-phone/zine/print.pdf)
+To download the current version of the zine in printable format, [you can go here](https://leo-burnett.github.io/clean-your-phone/zine/print.pdf).

-To read the zine, head over to the wiki.
+To read the zine, [head over to the wiki](https://github.com/leo-burnett/clean-your-phone/wiki) (work in progress.)

 ## How to contribute

-We don't have contributor guidelines set up yet, but you're welcome to submit an issue.
+We don't have contributor guidelines set up yet, but you're welcome to [submit an issue](https://github.com/leo-burnett/clean-your-phone/issues).